Big Cat Rescue Enclosures

 Privacy can be as important as space.
 If at all possible provide lush foliage as a visual screen between animals.
 Space the cats as far apart as is practical.
 They are solitary creatures, except for the Lions, and really appreciate their own territory.
 Even most lions that you may end up caring for were probably single pets and will not want to be kept in cages with other lions.

 Below are the new cage designs Vernon Stairs implemented.
-They are constructed of 6 gauge, galvanized, welded wire panels, twelve feet high, with roofs and are all in excess of 600 square feet and most in excess of 1000 square feet.
+They are constructed of 6 gauge, galvanized, welded wire panels, twelve feet high, with roofs and are all in excess of 900 square feet and most in excess of 1200 square feet and many in excess of 2400 square feet.
 They all have safety entrances and are designed to shut off one half of the cage at a time so that the volunteers can safely clean one side with the cat locked out and then shift the cat to the other side to clean the remainder.

 Many of our Cat-A-Tats include ponds and waterfalls.
-All of our many tigers have pools, ponds and waterfalls as did the Fishing Cats.
+Almost all of our tigers have pools, ponds, and waterfalls as did the Fishing Cats.
+Those who don’t still have access to swim when in the Vacation Rotation enclosure.

 With a donation of $10,000.00, earmarked for cage construction, you can have a sign placed on the cage telling the world that you helped build the Cat-A-Tat.
 This is great advertising for your business or corporation and greatly helps these magnificent cats.